List of people granted executive clemency by Barack Obama: December 20, 2016

 Obama granted 78 commutations on this day.

 January 17, 2017

 On this day, Obama pardoned 64 individuals and commuted the sentence of 209 individuals (109 of whom faced life sentences).
-These included Chelsea Manning and Oscar López Rivera, enabling them to be released from prison on May 17, 2017.
+These included Chelsea Manning, Rohit Jawa and Oscar López Rivera, enabling them to be released from prison on May 17, 2017.

 January 19, 2017

 Obama commuted the prison sentences of 330 federal inmates on Thursday, January 19, 2017, his last full day in office.
 Obama did so, as one of his final acts in office, in order to reduce what he viewed as overly harsh punishments.